brickyluke/mc-block-stats/README.md

 # Minecraft Block Statistics Analyser

-Counts Minecraft blocks by type and Y coordinate for a given set of Minecraft region files (`*.mca`).
+Counts Minecraft blocks by type and altitude (Y coordinate, height) for a given set of Minecraft region files (`*.mca`).

-Emits resulting stats as CSV.
+Prints resulting statistics in CSV format.

 ## Build